Citation Style Guides

-Librarians are often asked"How do I cite this book/journal article/web site in my research paper?"
-There is not one correct way to cite something.
+Librarians are often asked, "How do I cite this book/journal article/web site in my research paper?"
+There is not one correct way to cite something, although different subject areas require different styles.
 Writing guides (commonly referred to as style manuals) provide rules and instruction on research paper composition.

 You should use a style manual in order to properly cite materials, set up footnotes or in-text citations, and/or a works cited list (aka: reference list, bibliography.)
 Different style manuals are used for different disciplines or subject areas:

-- The Publication Manual of the American Psychological Association (APA) is used in the Social Science.
+- The Publication Manual of the American Psychological Association (APA) for the Social Sciences

 All of these manuals are available at Healey.
-Many style manuals (or portions of them) are also freely accessible on the web.
-See links to the right.
-However bookstores sell many useful paper or "pocket style" versions which students often prefer.
-One of the most popular style manuals in print ($$) is A Pocket Style Manual by Diana Hacker (NY: St. Martin's Press, 2012)
+Many style manuals (or portions of them) are also freely accessible on the web, see Citation Style Guides links to the right.
+Bookstores sell many useful paper or "pocket style" versions which students often find helpful.
+One of the most popular style manuals in print is A Pocket Style Manual by Diana Hacker (NY: St. Martin's Press, 2012)

 Be sure to check with your instructor if you are unsure which style to use for your research paper.